Cleveland Cavaliers vs Boston Celtics: Predictions, odds and how to watch the 2021-22 NBA Regular Season in the US

-Cleveland Cavaliers and Boston Celtics are ready to play in a Eastern Conference game in the 2021 NBA Regular Season.
-This game will take place at Rocket Mortgage FieldHouse in Cleveland, on November 13, 2021 at 8:00 PM (ET).
-Stop them at home.
+Cleveland Cavaliers and Boston Celtics are ready to play in a East Conference game in the 2021 NBA Regular Season.
+This game will take place at Rocket Mortgage FieldHouse in Cleveland on November 15, 2021 at 7:00 PM (ET).
+Home is ready to fight again.
 Here is all the detailed information about this NBA game including date, storylines, predictions, odds and how to watch this game in the US.

-The Cavaliers lost their most recent game to the Washington Wizars 94-97 at home, that was the first game in a four-game series to start at home.
-Before that loss, the Cavaliers won against Hornets, Blazers, Raptors and Knicks to seal the second winning streak of the season.
+Cleveland Cavaliers are in a good position in the East Conference with 9-5 in the 4th spot of the table, the most recent game was a win against the Boston Celtics 91-89 during the first game of the double round against them.
+After this game the Cavaliers travel to Brooklyn to play the Nets.

-It looks like the Boston Celtics are back with three wins and a single loss in the last four games.
-The most recent game was a home win against the Raptors 104-88, they dominated the game early on and the defense was good at home compared to the previous home game which was a loss to the Chicago Bulls.
+The Boston Celtics have won four of the last six games, but that's not enough to get the team out of the negative number gap they are in.
+The Celtics' most recent win was against the Milwaukee Bucks on November 12 at home.

 Cleveland Cavaliers vs Boston Celtics: Match Information